moedaaboul/text-editor/README.md

 ## Description

-Task was to build o build a text editor that runs in the browser.
+Task was to build a text editor that runs in the browser.
 This app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.

 In this application, I've implemented methods for getting and storing data to IndexedDB database using a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.